becem-gharbi/esp-ota-cicd/README.md

 - An MQTT message is sent the release topic on which `ESP32` is subscribed.
 The message contains the firmware version and the download URL.

-- `ESP32` receives the message and checks the version against the running version.
+- The library receives the message and checks the version against the running version.

-- If the received firmware is newer, `ESP32` then downloads it and performs the necessary flashing process to update its firmware.
+- If the received firmware is newer, then the library downloads it and performs the necessary flashing process.

 ## CI/CD settings